LinghaoChan/OpenTMA/README.md

 # OpenTMA: Open Text-Motion Alignment Project

+Reproduced by [Ling-Hao Chen](https://lhchen.top/) and [Shunlin Lu](https://shunlinlu.github.io/) (credit also with [TMR](https://mathis.petrovich.fr/tmr/)).

 ## ✨ Quick Introduction

 OpenTMA is a project that aims to provide a simple and efficient way to align text and motion data.
 It is designed to be easy to use and flexible, allowing users to align text and motion data in the latent space.

+In the [HumanTOMATO](https://lhchen.top/HumanTOMATO/) (ICML 2024) project, we clarify the importance of how to use the text and motion data to generate motions for the first time.

 ## Todo List